-Accreditation Commission for Education in Nursing (ACEN) Commission on Collegiate Nursing Education (CCNE) Technology Accreditation Commission, ABET, Inc.
+Accreditation Commission for Education in Nursing (ACEN) Technology Accreditation Commission, ABET, Inc.

 Campus Calendars

 NKU provides a variety of calendars online (http://nku.edu/calendars.html), including a master calendar and several academic calendars.
 In addition, there are calendars of events such as athletic and music events.